auqmer/qmer_rug/docs/index.md

 ---

 Welcome to the Quantitative Methods in Educational Research (QMER) R User Group homepage!
-This page contains links to various topics covered in workshops and tutorials hosted by QMER.
+This page contains links to various materials covered in workshops and tutorials hosted by QMER.

 #### [Link to QMER Home Page](https://aub.ie/qmer)